Filmmaker: Salem Khaweldeh

 In Algeria, especially in the west, both men and women dance.
 We say 'women dance and men play' because the male dance is a ritual training for battle.
 It's inspired by war games dating back to Algerian resistance against invaders.

-Summer in Algeria—the largest Arab country in the world and the biggest in the African continent—a popular time of year for traditional, elaborate weddings, particularly in the lead-up to Ramadan.
+Summer in Algeria - the largest Arab country in the world and the biggest in the African continent - is a popular time of year for traditional, elaborate weddings, particularly in the lead-up to Ramadan.

 At the heart of these celebrations are the brides with their hand-made outfits, their jewellery and the henna parties; as well as the delicious food that accompanies every step of the marriage process.
 Plus the music and armed horsemen in tribal war dress.